iterait/emloop/docs/tutorial.rst

 Let us describe the functionality of our `MajorityDataset` step by step.
 Let's begin with `_init_with_kwargs` method.
-The method is called from the dataset constructor automatically and is passed the appropriate parameters.
+The method is called from the dataset constructor automatically and it is passed the parameters from the configuration file (configuration will be explained later).
-In our cases, we need `N` (number of examples in total), `dim` (dimension of the generated data) and `batch_size` (how big our batches will be).
+In our case, we need `N` (the number of examples in total), `dim` (the dimension of the generated data) and `batch_size` (how big our batches will be).
-We explain the origin of these parameters later in the tutorial.
-For now, let's assume we get them magically.

 The method randomly generates a dataset of `N` vectors of ones and zeros (variable `x`).
 For each of those vectors, it calculates the correct answer (variable `y`).